 Laurie worked with instructional designer Amy Roche to:

 - evaluate video resources and integrate into LMS

 - develop questions for online discussion forums which solicited critical thinking

 - develop online quizzes which required independent research

 Phase 2: Design and Development of an Interactive Instructional Game

 The interactive online instructional game, "International Exchange," focuses on learning objectives related to fluctuations in exchange rate, tariffs, and consumer demand.
-Instructor Jim Laurie worked with Instructional Multimedia Specialist Mary Ann Mengel to design and develop the game.
+Instructor Jim Laurie worked with Instructional Multimedia Designer Mary Ann Mengel to design and develop the game.
 The game was developed in Adobe Flash with ActionScript.